 Poster Printing Requests-Armstrong Campus

-- Create poster in either PowerPoint (PPT, PPTX) or PDF format or use the provided WCHP PPT template.
-University/College/Department logos can be requested through Kim Harp, email@example.com.
+- Create poster in either PowerPoint (PPT, PPTX) or PDF format or use the provided WCHP PPT template (PDF) or GS PPT template.
+University/College/Department logos can be requested through Kim Harp, firstname.lastname@example.org.

 - Poster must be created to the height and width requested.
 We will not re-scale or re-size (due to skewed images and decreased poster quality).